-4.8.5 Duplicate Samples
+4.8.4 Duplicate Samples

 When appropriate, evidence should be collected and submitted in duplicate, and/or a portion of every evidence sample retained to enable future analysis.
+Chain of custody will record where the samples are retained.

-4.8.6 Evidence Storage and Transfer
+4.8.5 Evidence Storage and Transfer

-The evidence shall be stored in a controlled and secure manner appropriate for the nature of the evidence.
+The evidence shall be stored in a controlled and secure manner appropriate for the nature of the evidence until disposition or analysis.